-Ben Affleck Companion Not A Date, But A 24 Hour In-Home Detox Concierge, Is This A Peek Inside Marriage Issues
+Ben Affleck Companion Not A Date, But A 24 Hour In-Home Detox Concierge

 Brothel Prostitute Tells All About Lamar Odom’s OD On Anniversary…

-But the woman is not a date, but nurse Elizabeth Weaver, the founder of the company, Concierge Nursing Care.
+However, the woman is not a date — she’s nurse Elizabeth Weaver, the founder of the company Concierge Nursing Care.
 Her specialty is helping patients privately recover from addiction.
 She also provides sober companion support.
-Well, the privacy part might have gone out of the window, but for a good cause, as all of the questions about the state of their marriage has taken a toll on their efforts to mend their relationship.
+Well, the privacy part might have gone out of the window, but for a good cause, as all of the questions about the state of their marriage have taken a toll on their efforts to mend their relationship.

-Ben Affleck and Jennifer Garner announced back in 2015 that they were divorcing, despite ten years of marriage, and children, but they seem to have maintained a working relationship, often seen together with the kids, but they have yet to pull the trigger.
-Affleck is currently doing press for his movie Live By Night, and if he is trying to get and stay sober, a 24-hour sober companion doesn’t sound like a bad idea.
+Ben Affleck and Jennifer Garner announced back in 2015 that they were divorcing, despite 10 years of marriage and children, but they seem to have maintained a working relationship, often seen together with the kids, but they have yet to pull the trigger.
+Affleck is currently doing press for his movie Live by Night, and if he is trying to get and stay sober, a 24-hour sober companion doesn’t sound like a bad idea.

 Day date: Ben Affleck, who is currently estranged from his wife of 10 years Jennifer Garner, wa… https://t.co/EXaU1AKcbq @DailyMailCeleb